Find Trade Colleges

 47% Freshmen Loans

-The total student population at University of Arkansas at Monticello is 2,645, of which 2,352 students are undergraduates and of those, 1,692 are full-time.
+There are 2,352 undergraduates at UAM, of which 1,692 are full-time, and there are 2,645 students altogether.
 It takes the average UAM undergraduate about 4.7 years to complete their degree.

-Approximately 47% of the students who attend this school take out loans.
+47% of UAM students take out loans to afford college costs.
 The average amount of student loans is $5,738 a year.
-The school reports a student loan default rate of 4.4% which is much lower than the average rate of 10.8%!
+The student loan default rate of 4.4% means most graduates are not struggling to pay off their loans.

 #16